 No changes were made to the OCLC master record.
 The PURLs were modified behind the scenes to point to the homepage.
-The following 500/856 fields were added to the local record:
+The following 500 field was added to the local record:

-500 \\ Also issued in Spanish, Chinese, Japanese, Korean, Tagalog, and Vietnamese.
+500 Also issued in Spanish, Chinese, Japanese, Korean, Tagalog, and Vietnamese.
 Follow the link for the English ed.